kvlin/kv-dessert-site/README.md

 ![Cart page](client/public/images/readme/readme-cart.png)

 ### Admin page
-Note: for simplicity, the admin page uses the same domain URL as the visitor, but with a different path and it's not displayed on the navigation bar.
+Note: For simplicity, the admin page uses the same domain URL as the visitor, but with a different path, and it's not displayed on the navigation bar.
 ![Admin page](client/public/images/readme/readme-admin.png)

 ### Further Development options